 The printer automatically checks and services the printheads after each print.
 Follow the steps below to get more information on your printheads.

-- 1. Press the Menu key to return to the main menu and select the lnk menu icon then Printhead information.
+Press the Menu key to return to the main menu and select the Ink menu icon (), then Printhead information.

-- Select the printhead on which you want information.

-- 3. The front panel displays:

-- Colors

-- Product name

-- Product number

-- Serial number